TobikoData/sqlmesh/docs/examples/incremental_time_full_walkthrough.md

 ???
 "Code to load the data into BigQuery"

     If you want to follow along, here are BigQuery SQL queries to make it easier for you!
-Just run it directly in the query console.
+Just run them directly in the query console.
 Feel free to adjust for your data warehouse.

     ```sql
     -- Create the product_usage table with appropriate schema